node-overflow/CP-Code-Editor/README.md

 # CP C++ Editor

 A lightweight C++ editor for competitive programming.
-Write, ru, and test your C++ code quickly locally on your system.
+Write, run and test your C++ code quickly on browser or locally on your system.

 ## Features